weaviate/weaviate/gsi/README.md

 This codebase contains the Gemini Plugin, so build and deploy the container as you would normally.
 See the script at "gsi/rundockerbuild.sh" for an example.

 The following environmental variables are unique to Gemini:
 * GEMINI_ALLOCATION_ID - This must be set to a valid allocation id.
-Please consult your onboarding instructions or reach out to your GSI support contact.
+Please consult your onboarding instructions or reach out to your GSI support contact for more information.
 * GEMINI_DATA_DIRECTORY - This directory must exist and live under /home/public ( a requirement of the FVS component. )
 * GEMINI_FVS_SERVER - This is the server address of your FVS server.
 Typically, its value should be 'localhost' since the FVS server is co-located with your Weaviate eerver instance.
 * GEMINI_DEBUG - By default the value is 'false'.
 Set to 'true' to see more logging messages to the console.